Help with international payments

 Canada uses a 9-digit bank code.

-The bank code is called the Bank Identifier/Transit no., and is often stated on invoices as: CC+ 9 digits.
-The bank code can be entered as just 9 digits in the online bank.
+The bank code is called the Bank Identifier/Transit no. and is often stated on invoices as CC+ 9 digits.
+The bank code can be stated as just 9 digits in the online bank.

-The provisional price is provided by DNB’s currency converter which is updated once every banking day at 09:00.
-Prices are always fluctuating and you will not see the applicable price until the payment has been exchanged and executed.
+Provisional price relates to DNB’s currency calculator which is updated once every banking day at 9:00 a.m.
+The price is fluctuating all the time and you will not see the actual price until the payment is exchanged and executed.

 Australia has not introduced IBAN.
 You must therefore provide the recipient’s normal bank account number.